Chatsworth House, is the home of the Duke of Devonshire. It is one of England’s exceptional Stately Homes.

 If this is your first time to England, we would recommend a custom version of our Town and Country Tour; it covers the famous places and allows you to utilise your private driver-guide by getting-off-the-beaten-path.
 Our Classic tour of Ireland is a good place to start for the first trip to Ireland, and we suggest the Classic tour of Scotland for your first trip to the bonny Highlands.
 Merging Wales with England makes for a dynamic experience of mountains, stately homes and cosy country pubs.

 There is a wide choice of accommodation in England; Manor House Hotels, Guest Houses and Britain's Finest Hotels.
-Please contact us if you wish to stay in Sussex.
-We suggest staying at the Cavendish Hotel on the Chatsworth Estate.
+We recommend staying at The Cavendish Hotel on the Chatsworth Estate with classic English styled accommodation overseen by the Duchess of Devonshire.
+Choose rooms, suites and or multi-room coach house.

 England's Great House of Treasure